aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 ### Refreshing widget content

-Widget classes can have a `refresh` function, which will automatically run in the background at a certain time, and/or whenever the launcher is started (this depends on user settings).
+Widget classes can have a `refresh()` function, which will automatically run in the background at a certain time, or per the user's request.
+To utilize these features, set the `has_refresh` value to True and define the `refresh()` functions.

 A refresh button will appear in the widget's header if this function is defined, which will allow the user to refresh the widget at any given moment.